 Kenneth W. Stuebing, BHSc, CCP(f)

-Fire Paramedic Chief, Chatham-Kent Fire & Emergency Services (Ont.), Canada
+Fire Paramedic Chief, Halifax Fire and Emergency Services, Halifax, Nova Scotia, Canada

 Over his career, Chief Stuebing has provided strong, consistent leadership that utilizes team building, innovative emergency response systems and technology to cultivate a competent and proud emergency services workforce.
 Ken has over thirty (30) years of experience working with both career and volunteer emergency services across Canada, and has a successful track record in the management of both Fire and EMS.
-This experience enables him to bring a broad perspective on emergency services to Chatham-Kent where he currently serves as the Fire Paramedic Chief for Chatham-Kent Fire and Emergency Services.
+This experience enables him to bring a broad perspective on emergency services to Halifax Fire and Emergency Services where he currently serves as the Fire Chief.
 In this position, he is responsible to Council for the provision of Fire Services, Emergency Medical Services and Emergency Management.

 Chief Stuebing has been a member of the International Association of Fire Chiefs and Canadian Association of Fire Chiefs (Canadian Division of the IAFC) since 2006.
 While a member of the Canadian Division he has served on the Membership and Fire and Life Safety Committees.
 Chief Stuebing was appointed to the executive committee as the Division Secretary in 2010 and held that title until 2015 when he was appointed as the IAFC Division Director for a two year term.
 Chief Stuebing is also an active member with the Ontario Fire Chief Association and has been a long standing member of the Canadian Paramedic Chiefs Association as well as the Ontario Association of Paramedic Chiefs.